 Price is a category where the Gtech AirRam Mk2 is the clear winner.
-The RRP of the entry-level V8 Animal is £469.99 according to the Dyson website – and the Total Clean and Absolute cost even more.
-This is eye-wateringly expensive for a cordless vacuum.
+The RRP of the entry-level V8 Animal is eye-wateringly expensive for a cordless vacuum – and the Total Clean and Absolute cost even more.

-In contrast, the AirRam has an RRP of £200.
-This is still expensive, but nowhere near the price of the V8.
+In contrast, the AirRam can be bought for up to £200 cheaper.
+It's still expensive, but nowhere near the price of the V8.

 So, which should you buy – the Gtech or Dyson?